flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 * Radio and PWM connectors are solid and tight.
 * Motors and propellers are orderly.
 * Transmitter is switched on.

+Before You Take-off
+^^^^^^^^^^^^^^^^^^^
+Make sure
+"""""""""

+* Battery is charged.
+* Low voltage alarm is set.
+* Telemetry i working.
+* Attitude is correct at ground level.
+* All rdio channels are clear.
+* Parameters are correctly loaded.

+Do the following
+""""""""""""""""
+* Rotate UAV 360 degrees and check if Mag is correct.
+* Arm motors and check if they are rotating in the correct direction.
+* Take a small lift off and check if altitude is not drifting in GCS.
+* While disarmed, check that mode switches are working.
+* Hold UAV in hand, give 50% throttle and check for vibrations.

+For Manual Flight
+^^^^^^^^^^^^^^^^^
+Do the following
+""""""""""""""""
+* Fix a mark or some clue for direction of the vehicle.
+It should be visible from far.
+* Get the exact direction of geographical north (Mag reads magntic north).
+* Have a fellow give you details of attitude, location,heading during flight.
+* Make sure you know operations of every mode.
+* Take a good look at the surroundings.
+The area should be clear of buildings, trees, people and other obstacles.

 .. * It is recommended to use the RC when testing for the first time.
 .. * If the RC is not connected, FlytPOD will go to API_Mode by default.
 Use API_mode switch to control drone from RC.
 .. * Before you arm the FlytPOD make sure that the position of the propellers is correct i.e. anticlockwise and clockwise propellers are mounted on the right motors.

-.. important:: * It is recommended to use the RC when testing for the first time.
+.. caution:: * It is recommended to use the RC while testing for the first time.
-               * If the RC is not connected, FlytPOD will go to API_Mode by default.
-Use API_mode switch to control drone from RC.
+             * If the RC is not connected, FlytPOD will go to API_Mode by default otherwise use API_mode switch to control drone using the RC.
              * Before you arm the FlytPOD make sure that the position of the propellers is correct i.e. anticlockwise and clockwise propellers are mounted on the right motors.